US plans diplomatic boycott of Beijing Winter Olympics - The Boston Globe

 “We have a fundamental commitment to promoting human rights.
 And we feel strongly in our position and we will continue to take actions to advance human rights in China and beyond,” Psaki added.

-Biden this week will host a White House Summit for Democracy, a virtual gathering of leaders and civil society experts from more than 100 countries that is set to take place Thursday and Friday.
-The administration has said that Biden intends to use the convening “to announce both individual and collective commitments, reforms, and initiatives to defend democracy and human rights at home and abroad.”
+The announcement came as President Biden prepares to host a White House Summit for Democracy, a virtual gathering of leaders and civil society experts from more than 100 countries that is set to take place Thursday and Friday.
+The administration has said Biden intends to use the meeting “to announce both individual and collective commitments, reforms, and initiatives to defend democracy and human rights at home and abroad.”

-Senate Foreign Relations Committee Chairman Robert Menendez, D-N.J., called such a diplomatic boycott “a necessary step to demonstrate our unwavering commitment to human rights in the face of the Chinese government’s unconscionable abuses.”
+Senate Foreign Relations Committee chairman Robert Menendez, a New Jersey Democrat, called such a diplomatic boycott “a necessary step to demonstrate our unwavering commitment to human rights in the face of the Chinese government’s unconscionable abuses.”

 He called on “other allies and partners that share our values to join with the United States in this diplomatic boycott.”